airplanes | animals | architecture | art | auto | boats | famous | cool ads | funny pics | food | futurism | gadgets | history | japan

 The prize for intentional ugliness goes to this monster:

-Apparently, someone in a Siberian village in the middle of nowhere got touched by custom car fever...
+Apparently, someone in a Siberian village in the middle of nowhere got infected by the custom car fever...
 Here is a vintage wonder, courtesy of Danila -

 Old used cars make good trailers: